SystemZombie/AI-visionary/README.md

 loacation of the user convaed to the relative.

 This web application is embedded in the mobile application for faster accessing.

+User gives voice command on what has to be done, ex: I want to walk saftely, navigate me to nearest tea shop....etc.
+Artificaial intelligence and NLP is used to find out what the user is trying to say in the android application.
+The message is tranfered to the cloud and process the command.